How Ugly Photos Can Affect Your Business, and How to Combat Them

 Feature great shots by customers: Your loyal customers aren’t trying to ruin your business with their smartphone photos.
 In fact, some of them are probably really talented.
 Check your hashtags and any other social mentions and repost some of your favorite customer photos on your social media accounts, and consider rewarding featured users with a discount or free gift.
 You might not only widen your audience but also incentivize other customers to shoot and post high-quality photos of your business.

-Team up with photography students: Get inspired by the Canon small business project and invite photography students from local high schools, colleges, or community classes to shoot and post images of your business.
+Team up with photography students: Get inspired by the Canon small business project and invite photography students from local high schools or post-secondary institutions to shoot and post images of your business.
 Not only are you providing them with a creative project and professional experience, but you also get a chance to see your business from many different perspectives while expanding your reach — and attracting new customers.